Kentaro Asahi

 Kentaro Asahi (朝日健太郎, Asahi Kentarō) is a Japanese professional beach volleyball player and politician.
 He was born in Kumamoto, Kumamoto Prefecture, Kyushu, Japan.

 Asahi played as a center for the Japan men's national volleyball team in the 1990s.
 He ended up in sixteenth place at the 1998 World Championship, and later on started a career in beach volleyball.
 Asahi and teammate Katsuhiro Shiratori represented Japan in beach volleyball at the 2008 and 2012 Summer Olympics.

-Asahi began to work for yhr IT company Forval Corporation in 2011 through a Japanese Olympic Committee athlete hiring program.
+Asahi began to work for the IT company Forval Corporation in 2011 through a Japanese Olympic Committee athlete hiring program.

 In July 2016, Asahi was elected as a member of the House of Councillors representing the Tokyo at-large district for the Liberal Democratic Party.